Child walking up Trollers Gil gorge in bright sun with towering rocky cliffs

 What’s cool for kids at Trollers Gill?

 ✨ This walk really opens your eyes as to the hidden world beneath our feet.
 Skyreholme Beck originates in Dry Gill, which emerges from Stump Cross Caverns and flows intermittently from there.
 If you want to take an incredible trip to see the world beneath our feet, then head over to Stump Cross Caverns where you can go and explore their fantastically awe inspiring show caves, and get an amazing insight into how these incredible places came to be!
 Click here to find out more about our trip to Stump Cross.
+If you do, make sure to check out their cafe for cake and hot chocolate.

 🎁 There are geocaches to be found on this walk.

 💦 The beck is a great place for a stone throwing session!
-Maybe even a paddle, but if you do exercise proper caution and bear in mind that wild water is dangerous and children should be supervised AT ALL TIMES.
+Maybe even a paddle, but if you do exercise proper caution and bear in mind that wild water is dangerous and children should be supervised at all times.

 🌳 There is plenty going on with this walk, but if you want some more help to beat the walking whinges, then why not try one of our walking games?
 Or you can download a free scavenger sheet!